Introduction from Tim Warrillow, CEO

 Our supply chain relationships are reviewed on an ongoing basis as part of our commitment to championing responsible business practices.
 We assess our due diligence framework regularly to ensure we are employing an appropriately robust framework to effectively manage supply chain risks across our network.
 This includes continuing to identify meaningful ways to measure the effectiveness of the steps we are taking, monitoring progress against our goals, and being aware of the outcomes for our own employees and those within our supply chain.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Fever-Tree’s slavery and human trafficking statement for the financial year ending December 31, 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Fever-Tree’s slavery and human trafficking statement for the financial year ending December 31, 2021 and was approved by the board of directors of each relevant entity on 22 May 2022.

 Tim Warrillow, CEO